apache/arrow/java/README.md

 ## System/Environmental Variables

-There are several system/environmental variables that users can config.
+There are several system/environmental variables that users can configure.
+These trade off safety (they turn off checking) for speed.
+Typically they are only used in production settings after the code has been thoroughly tested without using them.

 * BoundsChecking: Bounds checking is on by default.
 You can disable it by setting either the system property("arrow.enable_unsafe_memory_access") or the environmental variable